 Enkidu gets a new name : Welcome to MESH/diversity

 Giving something a name is a tricky endeavour…while, Enkidu was a good name, it never quite set the tone that we wanted.
 It never really told the tale of what and who we are.
-It’s time for chance.
+It’s time for change.
 Read more here.

 Mysa Raises $2M-Plus in 2nd Round - Entrevestor